Recent Highlights

 These figures provide an insight into recorded numbers around crime, anti-social behaviour, domestic abuse, hate-motivated crime and drug seizures.

-In the 12 months from 1st May 2024 to 30th April 2025:
+In the 12 months from 1st February 2025 to 31st January 2026:

 We are committed to providing a high quality service to victims of crime and we undertake a victim satisfaction survey to monitor how well we are delivering our services and to identify areas for improvement.